davidmyersdev/octo/README.md

 ## Support

-Your support is appreciated. ♥️
+Your support is appreciated.
+Here are some ways you can help. ♥️

 ### Provide Feedback